lasik surgeons

 Astigmatism means the cornea is not spherical, like the top of a ball, but is elliptical, like the back of a spoon.
 Astigmatism is a corneal irregularity that causes multiple focal points and distorts vision.

-Conventional or custom wavefront Lasik All-Laser Lasik, PRK, LASEK, Epi-Lasik, and CK can correct astigmatism.
+Conventional or custom wavefront Lasik Bladeless Lasik, PRK, LASEK,and Epi-Lasik, can correct astigmatism.
 Most refractive surgeons consider it much more difficult to correct astigmatism than myopia (nearsighted, shortsighted) or hyperopia (farsighted, longsighted).
 As a very general rule, if your astigmatism is more than half your sphere, then the probably of a good outcome is diminished.
 If your astigmatism is more than 2.00 diopters, your probably of a good outcome is significantly diminished.

 Lens Based Limitations